lksoft/MailMessageUUIDs/README.md

 ##	How do I call the Script?

 Simply call it as any applescript.
 It can take 2 parameters, both of which are optional.
-One is for the OS version you want to start with (formatted as `10.x` or `10.x.y`) and the second is a parameter to suppress comments added to the output text file describing each UUID value (`-nc` or `-nocomment`).
+One is for the OS version you want to start with (formatted as `10.x` or `10.x.y`) and the second is a parameter to suppress comments added to the output text file describing each UUID value (`-nc`).

 Examples: